Looking for some garage storage solutions? You’re in the right place.

 Again, this is a really simple way to get more usable space out of your garage, without paying a cent more.

-Open shelves could be a solution for you to store a lot of smaller items in your garage and shed.
-You can build it yourself or call a carpenter service.
-To build an open shelves, you need:
+Open shelves are an easy solution for you to store a lot of smaller items in your garage and shed.
+To build open shelves, you need:

 - router + 1/2” bit